-If you crashed after someone ran you off the road, there are important details applying to this situation you need to know.
+If you crashed after someone ran you off the road, you need to know essential details applying to this situation.
 Compared to two-car collisions where the at-fault driver is known and present, the way you make a claim for damages in a single-car collision can be much more complicated.

 Identifying the At-Fault Driver

 Knowing who ran you off the road in the first place is a huge help.
-If that driver stopped or was identified, and especially if they admit fault, it can be extremely helpful to your case.
+If that driver stopped or identified themselves, and especially if they admit fault, it can be beneficial to your case.
 In a personal injury accident like this, you need to know the at-fault party so you can file a claim against their insurance company for your costs.

-Unfortunately, a lot of single-car collisions (also known as no-contact car accidents) are caused by a driver who didn’t stop.
-Although it’s illegal to leave an accident scene, many times the driver was distracted and didn’t even notice they made you run off the road and crash.
+Unfortunately, many single-car collisions, also known as no-contact car accidents, get caused by a driver who didn’t stop.
+The Official Code of Georgia Annotated (OCGA) § 40-6-270 states that it’s illegal to leave an accident scene.
+Unfortunately, many times, drivers get distracted and don’t even notice they made you run off the road and crash.
 The damage was done, and they were gone quickly.
 When this happens, there is no person to assign fault to—and it can be very frustrating.

 to find a John Foy office near you